National Park Service U.S. Department of the Interior

 36 CFR §2.19 – WINTER ACTIVITIES

-(b) The towing of persons on skis, sled or other similar device by motor vehicle or snowmobile is not allowed .
+The towing of persons on skis, sled, or other similar device by motor vehicle or snowmobile is prohibited.

 36 CFR §2.20 – SKATING, SKATEBOARDS and SIMILAR DEVICES

-The use of roller skates, skateboards, roller skis, coasting vehicles, or similar devices are allowed in the following areas:
+Using roller skates, skateboards, roller skis, coasting vehicles, or similar devices is prohibited, except in the following designated areas:

 36 CFR §2.21 – SMOKING